How To Familiarize Yourself With Lime

 - Add key or clef changes in several places at once with Group Select.
 Use This Staff Only in the Key and Clef dialogs.

 - Copy a text annotation, then Group Select notes and Paste to all the notes at once.
-See how Horizontal Lock and Vertical Lock affect Multiple Paste.
+See how Page and Staff anchoring (Annotation->Annotation Placement.) affects Multiple Paste.

 - Use Duplicate At Each System to label your staves.